cerib/PYTHON_empirical_formula_finder/README.md

 For example, take the chemical formula of glucose, C6-H12-O6.
 You can see that the proportion of Hydrogen to Oxygen and Carbon is 2 to 1.
 So the empirical formula would be C-H2-O

 # Motive
-This was a friend's college assignment for his chemical engineering degree.
+This was a friend's old college assignment for his chemical engineering degree.
 I wanted to see if I was able to do the assignment, provided that I had never worked with python or SQLite before.
+I didn't solve this to help him, since he had already done it.

 # How it works